Americans Disabilities Act (ADA) Explained

 - Makes it a better search improvement site

-The gain of accessibility solutions, and by extension accessibility review websites, is that business brands should be aware of ‘potential’ lawsuit and, hence, be compliant with web accessibility guidelines.
+The gain of accessibility solutions, and by extension accessibility review websites, is that business brands should be aware of ‘potential’ lawsuits and, hence, be compliant with web accessibility guidelines.